wroge/sqlt/README.md

 			return nil
 		})

+		// INSERT INTO books (id, title, created_at) VALUES

 	insert = t.New("insert").MustParse(`
 		INSERT INTO books (id, title, created_at) VALUES
 		{{ range $i, $t := . }} {{ if $i }}, {{ end }}